empathyco/x/packages/x-components/static-docs/build-search-ui/web-archetype-integration-guide.md

   - archetype integration
 ---

-# Integrate Interface X Archetype
+# Integrate Interface X Archetype into an existing website

-Once you have finished developing your search interface using the Interface&nbsp;X&nbsp;Archetype project you will want to integrate it into your current website.
+Once you have finished developing or extending your search interface using the Interface&nbsp;X&nbsp;Archetype project you will probably want to integrate it into your current store.

 The integration is a 2-steps process:

 - Load Interface&nbspX script.
 - Initialise the Interface&nbspX.

-Depending on your business needs, there are 2 different ways of making this integration process.
+Depending on your business needs, there are 2 different ways of making this integration process: auto initialising, or initialising on demand.

+![Interface X integration process diagram][images/interface-x-integration-process.png]

 ## Auto initialisation

 This is the easiest way to integrate the Interface&nbspX project in a website.
 The way to do so is by first defining an initialisation object or function, and then loading the Interface&nbspX script.

-### 1. Add a snippet config
+### 1. Add a snippet configuration

-The snippet config is needed by Interface&nbspX to know the API it must use, the language or currency it should display the texts in, or tagging parameters to enrich the data and provide better insights on how users search.
+The snippet configuration is needed by Interface&nbspX to know the API it must use, the language or currency it should display the texts in, or tagging parameters to enrich the data and provide better insights on how users search.